 Can sound stop forest fires?

-Future Cities blog #4 Can sound stop forest fires?
+Future Cities Insight #4 Can sound stop forest fires?

 However, the climate changes have made a frightening impact on the temperatures in California.
 At the moment there are ongoing forest fires with several causalities, homes ruined and even a burned down town.
 There have been a long drought in California which have made the landscape dry and frail to forest fires.
 Due to the new climate, the critical season for fires in California is now all year round.
 90 % of the fires are started by humans, intentional and unintentional.

 The Woolsey fire, which is actively burning north of Los Angeles, is in steep terrain making it inaccessible for firetrucks.
 Firefighters have to walk in with all the water they are able carry, around 10-20 liters, in addition to their heavy equipment.
 The fire-fighting is hard work!
 The fire was 0 % contained for several days and strong winds made the fire spread rapidly.

 Swedish firefighters faced similar challenges in Sweden this summer.
 Inaccessible fires in forests and terrains called for alternative fire-fighting methods.
 The Swedish air force fought fire with fire with JAS-Gripen airplanes.
 They dropped a bomb on the fire when it was closing in on nearby communities.
 The shock wave from the bomb extinguished the fires by putting out the oxygen for a short period of time at the front of the wave.